Bachelor of Science in Architecture

 Architecture is the culturally responsible design and production of buildings that are useful, durable, meaningful, and responsive to their physical and social contexts.
-SAID offers a four-year, pre-professional Bachelor of Science in Architecture degree focused on architectural coursework, general education courses, co-operative work experiences, and a senior capstone project.
+SAID offers a four-year, pre-professional bachelor of science in architecture degree focused on architectural coursework, general education courses, co-operative work experiences, and a senior capstone project.
 It teaches understanding of social, technical, and aesthetic content of the build environment; the skill to make or modify it; and the judgment to assess the value of changes.

 This program prepares students for entry into a Master of Architecture program and careers as practicing architects.
 It includes approximately one year of cooperative education.
 According to DesignIntelligence, UC's Master of Architecture program is one of the best professional architecture programs in the country.
-(As a pre-professional program, the Bachelor of Science in Architecture is not elligible for these rankings.)
+(As a pre-professional program, the Bachelor of Science in Architecture program is not eligible for these rankings.)